Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Asked Questions

-How do we keep roles clear during season
+How do we keep roles clear during busy season?

 Finspectors.ai

-Publish a simple routing rule by owner and keep a single queue that shows status.
-Your plan should be visible to everyone.
+Publish a simple routing rule by owner and keep a single queue that shows status—visible to everyone on the engagement.

 What if we are behind schedule?